vedulasharma/PCFWorkshop/git.md

 Login using the credentials you used above.

-For issues with login please use SLACK.
+For issues with login please use the #git channel in the Daugherty Slack group.
 There are others who will be more than happy to help.

 #### Step 3: Install a git client.